georgefst/evdev/evdev/README.md

 # Permissions

 Your user will need to be a member of the `input` group in order to read from devices.
-Try `usermod -a -G input [username]`.
+Try `usermod -a -G input $USER`.

 To create virtual devices (i.e. to use the `Evdev.UInput` module) you will need permission to write to `/dev/uinput`.
 This can usually be achieved by creating a group specially for uinput permissions:
 ```